brisson0916/chicago_bikeshare_pipeline/README.md

 # Chicago Bikeshare (Divvy) Data Pipeline

-This project is a end-to-end data engineering and analytics project for the **Chicago bikeshare program (Divvy)**, covering trip data from 2023 to 2024.
-The project demonstrates my skills in workflow orchestration, cloud data engineering, data transformation, and BI reporting.
+This project is a end-to-end data engineering and analytics project for the **Chicago bikeshare program (Divvy)**, covering over 11 million records of trip data from 2023 to 2024.
+The project demonstrates my skills in workflow orchestration and automation, cloud data engineering, data transformation, and BI reporting.

 ## Project Overview and Technologies Used

-The goal of this project is to ingest, process, transform, and analyze monthly Divvy trip data CSV files using modern cloud technologies and tools:
+This project ingests, processes, transforms, and analyzes monthly Divvy trip data CSV files using modern cloud technologies and tools to achieve automation:

-- **Data Source:** Monthly CSV files (each row = one bike trip record) from the official Data published by the Chicago Department of Transportation. ([Public S3 Bucket Link Here](https://divvybikes.com/system-data))
+- **Kestra:** [YAML based workflow orchestration pipeline](https://kestra.io/) that automates data ingestion and loading, schema enforcement, and some simple cleaning.
-- **Kestra - Workflow Orchestration:** Dockerized [Kestra](https://kestra.io/) YAML pipeline automates data ingestion and loading, schema enforcement, and does some simple cleaning.
+- **Docker:** for the containerization of the Kestra pipeline.
-- **GCS Bucket - Data Lake:** Raw CSV files are stored in a Google Cloud Storage (GCS) bucket: [`gs://chicago-bikeshare-tripdata`](https://console.cloud.google.com/storage/browser/chicago-bikeshare-tripdata).
+- **Google Cloud Storage:** Raw CSV files stored in a Google Cloud Storage (GCS) bucket serving as a data lake: [`gs://chicago-bikeshare-tripdata`](https://console.cloud.google.com/storage/browser/chicago-bikeshare-tripdata).
-- **Big Query - Data Warehouse:** Big Query used for data storage, staging, transformation, and querying.
+- **Big Query:** Big Query as a data warehouse used for structured data storage, staging, and querying: [`modern-saga-472915-f1.divvy_tripdata`](https://console.cloud.google.com/bigquery?ws=!1m4!1m3!3m2!1smodern-saga-472915-f1!2sdivvy_tripdata).
-- **DBT - Data Modeling:** Data Build Tool (DBT) used for data transformation and building analytical models.
+- **DBT:** Data Build Tool (DBT) used for data transformation and building analytical models.
-- **Google Looker Studio - BI Reporting:** Google Looker Studio provides dashboards and visualizations on the processed data.
+- **Google Looker Studio:** Google Looker Studio provides dashboards and visualizations on the processed data.

-Pipeline Flowchart:
+### Pipeline Flowchart:

 ```mermaid
 flowchart LR